Marius-450/anisha/README.md

 Thanks to Adafruit for making this possible.

-## Methods
+## Methods and attributes of Ashape objects

 You can setup a new animation or animate the shape directly from your code without using led_animation :
 * `shape.fill(color)` set all animated pixels of the shape to the color given in hex format, ex : `0xFF0000`
-* `shape.__setitem__(pos, color)` set the pixels to the color given in hex format, ex : `0xFF0000`, individually or using a slice
+* `shape[pos] = color` set the pixels at `pos` to the color given in hex format, ex : `0xFF0000`, individually or using a slice.
+* `shape._add_pixel(x,y,position=pos)` add x and y coordinates to the `shape._conversion_table` list.
+If `position` is ommited or greater than the pixel list length, it add a new point and increase `shape.n`.
+If `position` exists, it add the coordinates to this point.
+* `shape._line(x0,y0,x1,y1,color_index)` draw a line from x0,y0 to x1,y1 with the color_index, using `self.stroke`, and populate `shape._conversion_table` accordingly
+* `shape._conversion_table` is a list of lists of coordinates.
+Each "pixel" can have multiple coordinates, wich permit lines with stroke > 1.
+It can be irregular, point 0 can have 10 coordinates while point 1 have only one.
+* `shape.n` is the number of pixels (each one refering to one or many physical pixels of the display)

 ## shared parameters

 * The number of colors in the `colors` parameter depends of the animations you plan to use.
-Blink only use 1 color at a time, while rainbow_* ones uses 100+.
+Blink only use 1 color at a time, while rainbow_* ones uses up to 256.
 More colors planned = more memory used.
+Logically, `shape.n` + 1 is a safe value.
+The code take care of recycling unused colors in the palette
+* `stroke` parameter sets the thikness of the lines drawn.
+* `outline` is the color of the outine of the shape.
+Mandatory (but it may change in the future).

 # Arect